JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     }
     ```

 3. Make sure `ViewModel` is marked with the `@MainActor` annotation.
-It ensures all asynchronous operations within
+The annotation ensures that all asynchronous operations within
    `ViewModel` run on the main thread to comply with the Kotlin/Native requirement:

     ```Swift